-Your data retention policy should look holistically at all of the data entering your Salesforce production environments.
-Pay attention to what kind of data you're retaining, the sensitivity level of the data, and the regulations that could apply to the data.
-After categorizing each object, you'll need to define when to reduce access to that data by deleting completely and when to move the data to your archives.
+So where do you start?
+Your data retention policy should look holistically at all of the data entering your Salesforce instance.
+Pay attention to what kind of data you're retaining, the data’s sensitivity level, and regulations that may specify the minimum or maximum retention periods.
+After categorizing each object, you'll need to define when to reduce access to that data by deleting it entirely and when to move the data to your archives.
 Let's dive deeper into each step of the process.

 1. Identify Key Stakeholders

-Before defining and implementing your data retention policy, make sure you identify and communicate with the departments and people that will be impacted.
+Before defining and implementing your data retention policy, make sure you identify and communicate with people in the impacted departments.

 2. Determine Applicable Regulations

-Certain local, state, federal, international, or industry-imposed regulations have data retention requirements.
-Hopefully your compliance, risk, and legal departments have already set data retention policies that align with the applicable regulations.
-Double check with each of these departments to be sure your Salesforce orgs are in compliance to avoid civil, criminal, or financial penalties.
+Specific local, state, federal, international, or industry-imposed regulations, such as GPDR, CCPA, HIPAA, and SEC 17a-4, have data retention requirements.
+Hopefully, your compliance, risk, and legal departments have already set retention policies for sensitive data that align with the applicable rules.
+Double-check with each of these departments to ensure your Salesforce platform complies to avoid civil, criminal, or financial penalties.

-To catalogue your data, you'll need to get together with the stakeholders who are familiar with your Salesforce data to map out the data within your orgs.
-Below is a simple example of how this can be done.
-This catalogue will be a precursor to a broader discussion with decision makers in your company.
+To catalog your data, you'll need to get together with the stakeholders familiar with your Salesforce org to map out the data within your orgs.
+Below is a simple example.
+This catalog will be a precursor to a broader discussion with decision-makers in your company.

-- Should you even be storing this data in the first place?
+- Should you even be storing so much historical data in the first place?

-- Are there any restrictions on how long you may keep the data?
+- Are there any restrictions on the retention period?

 - In what scenario might you need to access the archived data?